 The World Higher Education Database (WHED)

-The World Higher Education Database (WHED) is the International Association of Universities’ unique online reference portal that provides comprehensive and detailed information on Higher Education Systems, Credentials and Institutions around the world.
-It provides authoritative information on higher education worldwide.
-In partnership with UNESCO, the IAU secretariat receives and updates information in the WHED on an ongoing basis focusing each year on one specific region.
-The IAU obtains its information from national higher education authorities, governmental agencies and national academic bodies.
+The World Higher Education Database (WHED) is the International Association of Universities’ unique online reference portal that provides comprehensive and detailed information on Higher Education Systems, Credentials, and accredited and recognized Higher Education Institutions around the world.
+The IAU obtains its information from national higher education authorities, governmental agencies, and national academic bodies.

 What is the WHED?

-Globally recognized as a reliable source oagref information, the WHED provides information on around 21,000 higher education institutions (HEIs) in 196 countries and territories.
+Globally recognised as a reliable source of information, the WHED provides information on around 22,000 higher education institutions (HEIs) in 196 countries and territories.
 In addition, the IAU WHED portal also disseminates information on the higher education systems and credentials of these countries.

 What kind of information is in the WHED?